 What to pack for visiting Venice in winter

-A hat, coat and scarf.
-For some reason I underestimated how cold it was going to be and didn’t have a scarf with me, and it was absolutely freezing.
-I got one just off St Mark’s Square, but don’t make the same mistake I did.
-A warm winter coat is also a must – it does get cold wandering all those beautiful streets.
+For some reason I underestimated how cold it was going to be in Venice in November and didn’t have a scarf with me.
+What was I thinking?
+Luckily I was able to buy one on a stand just off St Mark’s Square, but don’t make the same mistake I did.
+A warm winter coat is also a must – it does get cold pounding all those beautiful pavements.